Using Work Items

 - Obtains driver-supplied information about the work item by accessing the context memory of the work-item object.

 - Performs the task that you specified.
 If necessary, the callback function can call IWDFWorkItem::GetParentObject to determine the work item's parent object.

-- Calls IWDFObject::DeleteWdfObject to delete the work-item object or, if the driver will requeue the work item, indicates that the handle to the work item is now available for reuse.
+- If the driver will requeue the work item, indicates that the handle to the work item is now available for reuse.

 A few drivers might need to call IWDFWorkItem::Flush to flush their work items from the work-item queue.
 If a driver calls the Flush method, the method does not return until a worker thread has removed the specified work item from the work-item queue and called the driver's OnWorkItem callback function, and the OnWorkItem callback function has subsequently returned after processing the work item.